 While I love this dish just the way it is, here are 2 more variations you might want to try.

-- I had some leftover cajun shrimp from our birthday feast and so I added it to this corn dish for my lunch.
+- I had some leftover cajun shrimp from our birthday feast and so I added it to this dish for my lunch.
 It went great and made it more like a meal.
 So if you wanted you can add cooked shrimp at the end and mix it well.

 Recipe Tips And Notes